ajguerrer/notebook/content/unit-testing/integration_testing.md

 #### Transactions

 Transactions are capable of updating sets of data within the same business operation atomically.
-When transactions are involved, applications make two separate types of decisions:
+When transactions are involved, applications need to make two separate types of decisions:

 1. Which data gets updated to what?
 2. Should a set of updates be kept or rolled back?